Photo courtesy of City of Lake Oswego

 Juneteenth Celebration in Lake Oswego

-The Juneteenth Celebration in Lake Oswego is taking place on Sunday, June 18 from 1-4 p.m.
+The Juneteenth Celebration in Lake Oswego is taking place on Sunday, June 22, from 1 to 4 p.m.

-- Performances from Sebe Kan, a West African Drum and Dance troupe.
+- 2:35-2:55pm Performance by Sebe Kan – West African Drum and Dance Troupe

-Lake Oswego City Hall, 380 A Ave. at Lake Oswego.
+Millennium Plaza Park is at 200 1st Street in Lake Oswego.
 For more information, visit the City of Lake Oswego’s website.

 You may also like: